Skip to content

 ccfm --domain company.atlassian.net --email user@example.com --token abc123 --space DOCS init

-# Apply entire docs folder with auto-approve (for CI)
+# Apply all docs with auto-approve (for CI)

 # Force re-deploy all files